TrainWeb.org Facebook Page

 .

-There were many instances in which the New York City Transit Authority issued tickets for special occasions; some were issued for a "one off" event while others were issued daily in regular service.
+There were many instances in which the New York City Transit Authority issued tickets for special events or occasions; where some were issued for a "one off" event while others were issued daily in regular service.

 Some of these special occasions were sporting events, and some of these occasions were to garner more revenue during weekdays or late nights.
 As most of the passenger traffic was during morning or evening rush hours on weekdays, a lot of transit equipment sat idle during the off hour periods.